Presidio Graduate School Reached Over 100,000 Sustainability Consulting Hours in its 10-Year Experiential Learning Program

 - Presidio offers low- and no-cost “consulting” programs

 - As little as a one-hour a week time commitment for participating partners

 - Actionable recommendations

 EL Partner profile: The school’s portfolio of partners is as diverse as the sustainability challenges organizations face.
 Past partners have included Fortune 500 companies, local/regional businesses, start-ups, major cities, and non-profits.
-Public, private or of all sizes and experience levels in sustainability efforts can benefit the latest thinking from our world-class academic team.
+Public, private, or other organizations of all sizes and experience levels in sustainability efforts can benefit the latest thinking from our world-class academic team.

 Examples of impact include:

 - Reduced packaging footprint for a large Northwest outdoor retailer resulting in $1M in savings.

 - Provided data and validation for the creation of a sustainability department at a rapidly-growing Bay Area software-as-a-service company.

 - Provided a plan that reduced the energy/carbon footprint of a South American health beverage producer by over 30%.